All about Air Purification – Need, Origin & Trend Analysis

 - Reducing the amount of Ozone and Ions released during purification.

 China has seen the most patent filing followed by Japan, Korea and the United States.
-Nearly 50% of the total patent filing have been done in China, making it a major market for this technology.
+It does 50% of the total patent filing to make the major market for this technology.

 Concluding Comments for Air Purification

 Air purifiers have gone through a long process of research & development over the decades – from the basic mouth and nose air purifying device to advanced self-standing purifying systems used today.
-As the air pollution increases, the need for the air purifiers is bound to grow.
+The need for the air purifiers grow with increase in population.
 It will be interesting to see the further advancements in this technology.